A fast dynamic smooth adaptive meshing scheme with applications to compressible flow: Preliminaries

 We discretize $\Omegaref$ and $\Omega$ with $m+1$ nodes in the horizontal direction, and $n+1$ nodes in the vertical direction. and denote by $\Tref$ and $\mathcal{T}$ the grids (or meshes) on each of these domains.
 Each of these meshes contains $N = m \times n$ cells.
 The domain $\Omegaref$ is discretized uniformly, and we refer to $\Tref$ as the \emph{reference} or \emph{uniform} mesh.
 The \emph{physical} or \emph{adaptive} mesh $\mathcal{T}$ is \emph{a priori} unknown and will be generated through a meshing scheme.
 The mesh $\mathcal{T}$ is not assumed to be uniform, but contains the same number of cells and retains the same mesh connectivity structure as the uniform mesh $\Tref$ c.f. \Cref{fig:mesh-schematic-static}.
-The fixed uniform mesh spacing is denoted by $\Delta x = (\Delta x^1 \,, \Delta x^2)$, while the (non-uniform) local mesh spacing on $\mathcal{T}$ is denoted by $\Delta y = (\Delta y^1 \,, \Delta y^2)$.
+The fixed uniform mesh spacing is denoted by $\Delta x = (\Delta x^1 \,, \Delta x^2)$.

 The physical domain $\Omega$ can also be discretized uniformly with a uniform mesh $\mathcal{U}$.
 Since $\Omegaref = \Omega$, the meshes $\mathcal{U}$ and $\Tref$ are identical.
 We stress, however, that functions defined on each of these meshes are very different.